tim-hellhake/prowl-adapter/README.md

 3. Add api key to config

 ## Usage
-The addon registers a Prowl device with a `push(application, event)` action.
+The addon registers a Prowl device with a `push(application, event, description)` action.

 Currently, a rule can only trigger parameterless actions.